Towards User-Focused Research in Training Data Attribution for Human-Centered Explainable AI: Needfinding: Asking Model Developers What They Really Need

 In other words, we test the goodness of fit of our observations against a uniform distribution across categories of an axis.
 Since we conduct multiple tests on the same data, we apply a Bonferroni correction~\cite{weisstein2004bonferroni} and define statistical significance at $p<0.05$.
 Additionally, we compute each axis category's entropy $\mathbf{H(X)}$ and normalised entropy $\mathbf{H(X)}_{\mathrm{norm}}$ (normalised by $\log_2 (k)$ with $k$ as the number of categories in an axis, e.g. three for the metric axis) to get an indicator of the diversity of preferences~\cite{alsakran2014using}.

 If the entropy is high, the participant's preferences are highly diverse, meaning there is no agreement on a certain preferred notion of the relevance of training data.

 The qualitative analysis aims to understand the reasons behind participant choices and get deeper insight into user preferences.
-The free-text responses in the follow-up questions are analysed using inductive thematic coding~\cite{braun2012thematic} by two coders.
-Per question, we analyse the common themes among participants to extract the reasons behind user preferences and needs.
-The analysis consists of several coding workshops and is depicted in Figure~\ref{fig:coding_process}.
-We measure interrater agreement by the percentage of overlapping themes.
-The final agreement is 97.1\%.
+The free-text responses in the follow-up questions were analysed using inductive thematic coding~\cite{braun2012thematic} by two coders.
+Per question, we analysed the common themes among participants to extract the reasons behind user preferences and needs.
+The analysis consisted of several coding workshops and is depicted in Figure~\ref{fig:coding_process}.
+We measure interrater agreement in Krippendorff's $\alpha$~\cite{krippendorff2011computing}.
+The final agreement is $\alpha=0.94$.